CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex1.md

 > **Note:** This simulation mimics a malicious file being sent via email, testing how users respond to attachment-based threats.

+> **Note:** The malware attack simulation will not appear in **Threat Explorer** because Microsoft Defender treats simulation payloads as non-malicious content.
+Simulated attacks are designed for training purposes and do not trigger standard detection engines or generate real threat signals within Explorer.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.